Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Point Pleasant Beach, NJ

-One of the most popular beaches in New Jersey, Point Pleasant Beach attracts a younger crowd.
+One of the most popular beaches in the state, Point Pleasant Beach attracts a younger crowd.
 Teens, twenty-somethings, and young families are creatures of habit here.
-Jenkinson’s Boardwalk is especially popular because of the many activities available, and there’s even an aquarium.
+Jenkinson’s Boardwalk is especially popular because of all of the activities available – there’s even an aquarium!

-Point Pleasant Beach is one of the beaches I frequented as a child, and the first beach I ever took my daughter to.
+Point Pleasant Beach gives me a nostalgic vibe because it’s one of the beaches I frequented as a child and the first beach I ever took my daughter to.
 It’s a lively center of activity during peak beach season but calms down in the late afternoons and evenings as beachgoers head home.
+Personally, the early evening was always my favorite as my friends and I would grab an orange/vanilla ice cream swirl and watch the sun set.
+Great memories!

 Atlantic City Boardwalk & Beach